mstocco/mariostoc.co/content/races/index.md

 ---

 ## 2024 IRONMAN CANADA - PENTICTON
-<p class="timestamp"> Sunday, August 28, 2022</p>
+<p class="timestamp"> Sunday, August 25, 2024</p>

 ### SUMMARY
-The final chapter in a storied event.
+The final chapter in Penticton's storied event.

 A storm rolled in Saturday and flipped the lake.
 Water temperature on Sunday morning was reported at 13°C and thus, the swim was cancelled.

-Penticton was awesome.
+IRONMAN Canada - Penticton will be missed.

 <p class="continue"><a href="2024-ironman-canada-penticton">full race report &rarr;</a></p>
 <table style="position:absolute;bottom:0;">